 Application for ARD is typically made at the Preliminary Hearing.
 The Preliminary Hearing is the first step in the process in which you are able to see the evidence against you.
 It is not a guilt or innocence hearing - the District Justice only determines if the Commonwealth has enough evidence against you.
 At this Hearing, you will be Court ordered to attend a self reporting alcohol evaluation called a CRN evaluation in which you fill out paperwork and answer questions about your alcohol use.
 Based on this evaluation and also your Blood Alcohol level, you will be required to attend Alcohol Highway Safety Classes (typically 16 or 32 hours) and if deemed necessary, you may have to attend alcohol counseling.
 Most counties also require a period of community service and fines are imposed totaling approximately $1,400 or more, on average.

 How to shorten the length of ARDARD probation in Bucks County typically lasts for one year before the charges are dropped and expunged.
 However, the Bucks County District Attorney's Office offers a way to reduce the probationary term to 6 months, which means the charges are off your record in half the time.
 In order to reduce the probation, all conditions such as classes, community service and payment of all fines and restitution must be completed before the final court date.
 Once proof is shown to the District Attorney, then the length of time you are on ARD probation is reduced.

-If ARD is denied, then you can ask that the DA reconsider the decision to deny you ARD.
+ARD was denied by the DA.
+Now what?If ARD is denied, then you can ask that the DA reconsider the decision to deny you ARD.
 In this scenario, your attorney's relationship with the DA is of the utmost importance.
 Typically, I ask clients to gather character letters from friends and family, proof of mental health treatment and/or drug treatment and any other evidence to convince the DA to change his mind.